theripper93/theripper-premium-hub/premium-changelogs/hover-distance.md

+## Version 3.1
+- Fixed accidental 3D Canvas dependecy for the new Quick Move feature

 ## Version 3.0
 - New Quick movement feature, press M to automatically move to the hovered position in the next free space availeble